Whenever possible, try to build your business’s “rules, policies & procedures” right into the system.

 The business took a very strong position and required that ALL address changes involving a foreign address MUST be completed at the customer’s home branch.

 The customer would have to visit the branch (which wasn’t unusual as many of them traveled often between the U.S. & their home country) or send a letter, signed by the customer & verified by the U.S. Embassy, to the branch so we could be sure it was legit & the branch had the opportunity to compare signatures.
 In addition, if there was any doubt, the branch could always contact the customer directly themselves.

 We enhanced our system to automatically block the address change function on CWS/CitiPhone WorkStation for ALL CitiPhone employees whenever a foreign address was detected on the account.

-And while this new procedure may have been a little more cumbersome for the “legitimate customers with legitimate address changes involving foreign address”, it was done to help better protect both the customer’s as well as the bank’s assets.
+And while this new procedure may have been a little more cumbersome for the “legitimate customers with legitimate address changes involving foreign addresses”, it was done to help better protect the customer’s, as well as the bank’s, assets.

 We had tried all different ways to manually prevent these frauds, but the crooks (or some devious customers themselves) would always find a penetrable hole in our defenses.

 (BTW, I hadda pull some major strings & call in a few favors to have this CWS systems enhancement designed & implemented in 2 business days!
 It was done as an EMER (an EMERgency systems request)…submitted on Thursday & went live Saturday morning!

 I’m sure you guys are already familiar with the “It’s not just what you know, but it’s who you know!” saying.

 – Another example of getting your systems application enhanced to accommodate a new business rule or practice was with our Immediate Credit program, whereby a customer’s account would be CREDITED IMMEDIATELY on-line if/when the information entered met certain eligibility criteria.